Games & Quizzes

 /ˌəndərˈstandiNG/

-Being sympathetic.
-When you get the meaning correctly; comprehension.
+Being sympathetic. ability to understand something.
 To know the meaning of language, what someone says.

 /ˈkredət/

 ability to obtain goods before payment.
-Points earned instead of money.
-To add a certain amount of money to a total.
+Points earned instead of money. publicly acknowledge contributor's role in.

 /əˈnəT͟Hər/